 Legends and Letters

 If this is the first time you've opened the game, you'll get a loading screen while the game finishes installing (this can take some time, but whenever you open the app in the future it will load this section far quicker).
 During the first time you view this screen, you will have to indicate if you are above or below 17 years of age, and agree to the Terms and Conditions of the app.
 You must complete these to continue playing the game.
-You will see the Petpet on this screen (a Mimbi) quite a lot in Legends and Letters.
-Whenever it appears, it means the game is loading something.

 With that done, you'll be thrown into the prologue of the game, with Aurrick telling Scrap a tall tale about a mystical tablet.
 During the comics, you can tap the screen to move onto the next page.